| A community

 The women have to gain permission for any social outings with the

 group or to join any classes held at the centre.
+Externally the

 group is also strongly influenced by the local Bangladeshi community, the